-- 1. Move ON/STOP switch to the ON posi- - Push the choke knob in completely (to the OFF position). - Slowly press primer bulb 6 times. - Squeeze and hold throttle trigger.
-With thumb press fast idle lock down; then release throttle trigger. - Sharply pull the starter rope with your right hand until the engine starts. - Squeeze and release throttle trigger to allow engine to return to idle speed.
+- 1. Move ON/STOP switch to the ON position. - 2.
+Push the choke knob in completely (to the OFF position). - Slowly press primer bulb 6 times. - Squeeze and hold throttle trigger.
+With thumb press fast idle lock down; then release throttle trigger. - Sharply pull the starter rope with your 5. right hand until the engine starts. - Squeeze and release throttle trigger to 6.